yhara/ovto/book/guides/tutorial.md

   end
 ```

 Now you can know the value by `state.fahrenheit`.
-Update the `View` to show the value too.
+Update `MainComponent` to show the value too.

 ```
-  class View < Ovto::Component
+  class MainComponent < Ovto::Component
     def render(state:)
       o 'div' do
         o 'span', 'Celcius:'